-The Tri-County Council for Southern Maryland (TCC) is pleased to report to the Southern Maryland Workforce Investment Board (SMWIB) that seven months into the fifth grant to the Job Match Re-Employment Project (Job Match), the project has reached the ultimate goal of obtaining a 100% success rate.
-Eighty-four participants met the criteria to join the program and eighty-four active participants found their next “best-fits”.
+The Tri-County Council for Southern Maryland (TCC) is pleased to report to the Southern Maryland Workforce Investment Board (SMWIB) that seven months into the fifth grant to the Job Match Re-Employment Project (Job Match), the project has reached the ultimate goal of obtaining over a 100% success rate at the close of this year grant cycle.
+138 participants met the criteria to join the program and 142 active participants found their next “best-fits”.
 All participants 1) earned a minimum of $38,000 the year they joined the project; 2) were displaced within the past twelve months of the time they joined; and 3) are residents of Charles, Calvert, or St Mary’s County:

 |St. Mary’s County||3|